-Van Bronckhorst's first year at Rangers assessed
+Van Bronckhorst's tumultuous tenure at Rangers assessed

 Sporting director Ross Wilson has come in for criticism for that record, and while the club managed to sell assets like Patterson, Aribo, and Bassey for big money, it's now difficult to see where the next healthy sale is coming from.

 That situation, and the fact director loans have to be repaid, will hinder whoever the Rangers manager is in the short term.
-Van Bronckhorst has had to deal with that, although he will likely have had a say in transfers too.

-He can also point to key players such as Connor Goldson and Ryan Jack suffering injuries which has hardly helped.

-However it is always going to be the manager who pays the price for underperformance - even if they might argue the hand they have been dealt is not the best.
+Van Bronckhorst can also point to key players such as Connor Goldson and Ryan Jack suffering injuries which has hardly helped.
+However, it is always going to be the manager who pays the price for underperformance - even if they might argue the hand they have been dealt is not the best.

-"This is a different team that went to the Europa League final last season," former Rangers striker Kenny Miller told the BBC's Scottish Football podcast.

-"Not just with missing guys like Aribo and Bassey.
-But even with regards to their mindset.
-When they turned up to a European game last season they were going to beat whoever was in front of them.

 - Get notifications, news, analysis and fan views for Rangers by downloading the BBC Sport app on Apple - Android - Amazon and hitting the bell icon on the club page